-This position is in the Department of Internal Medicine, Medical Oncology division.
+The genetic counselor position will be in the Department of Surgery, Division of Public Health Sciences.
 This position is for the Medical School Campus.

 Offers made for this position are contingent upon the successful completion of all required pre-employment screens, including a criminal background check, hair sample drug screen, and verification of required professional licenses, registrations, or certifications.

 The Siteman Cancer Center at Washington University is a NCI Comprehensive Cancer Center.
 The Siteman Cancer Center provides care for over 8,000 individuals newly diagnosed with cancer each year.

 -Retirement Savings Plan

 -Tuition benefits for employee, spouse and dependent children